Imanol Uribe

-Imanol Uribe (born 28 February 1950) is a Spanish screenwriter and film director.
+Imanol Uribe (born 28 February 1950) is a Basque Spanish screenwriter and film director.
 He won the Goya Award for Best Director and Best Screenplay for the 1994 thriller Running Out of Time.

 Biography

 Born in San Salvador on 28 February 1950 to parents from Biscay, Uribe was raised since age 7 in Biscay.
-After earning a licentiate degree in journalism, he joined the Escuela Oficial de Cine, leaving the latter with a reputation of politically combative filmmaker.
+After earning a licentiate degree in journalism, he joined the Escuela Oficial de Cine, leaving the latter with a reputation as a politically combative filmmaker.
 From 1982 to 2004, he was married to María Barranco, whom with he has had one child in common.
 He has won the Goya Award for Best Director for Días contados as well as the San Sebastian Film Festival's Golden Shell for Bwana.